 As a colorwork technique, intarsia has a lot of benefits.
 It is quickly learned as it only requires the knitter to know knit stitch.
 It also allows the knitter the freedom to change color in large sections of his or her knitting and it is an excellent usage for leftover, partly used balls of yarn.
 The largest drawback is that there are A LOT of ends to weave in.
 Many people don’t mind this task, and some even find it soothing.
 However, I do not, so while intarsia does make creative and fun designs it is probably not a technique that I will often pursue.

-To be notified when more articles like this will be published or to hear about upcoming sales and design releases, please sign up for my mailing list.
+Please sign up for my mailing list to be notified when more articles like this are published or to hear about upcoming sales and design releases.